5 Best Practices for Travel & Expense Compliance Policies

 Your travel policy should offer flexible booking options that control costs while empowering travelers to choose their own accommodations based on convenience, familiarity, amenities, proximity to important locations and other factors that are unique to each trip.

 The role of travel managers in the enterprise setting is shifting away from manual task-oriented processes and towards the creation and oversight of self-monitoring policies.
 With corporate online booking tools, travel managers can automate corporate travel compliance with their travel policy and streamline the booking process for employees, reducing manual labor and needless back-and-forth conversations in the process.
 Here's how it works:

-- Choose an online travel booking tool like Deem Work Fource that offers a robust policy engine.
+- Choose an online travel booking tool like Etta, powered by Deem that offers a robust policy engine.